The following questions and answers are provided for the Harvard School of Engineering and FAS Division of Science communities.

 Research continuity guidance is available from Environmental Health and Safety; see https://www.ehs.harvard.edu/research-and-labs-preparedness-covid-19

 We will take all possible measures to minimize the long-term impact to your research program, subject to personnel safety concerns.
 Faculty should contact Sarah Elwell (firstname.lastname@example.org- FAS Science) and/or Leigh Needleman (email@example.com - SEAS) for area-specific research continuity questions or concerns.
-The BRI is currently developing business continuity plans for review and approval by the IACUC.

 Since postdocs and graduate students don’t technically get sick time, how should we be handling their absences?